 “Should I be working on my neuroticism.
 Watching more Woody Allen movies or what?”

 This, I think, is the challenge of trait theory.
 How much of a trait is good, bad or indifferent?
 Is it static?
 Perhaps we are predisposed to using this trait, however, surely we use more or less of it, depending on the circumstances or mood we’re in?

 To me, type theory is much more substantial and dependable.
 The difference is that when measuring type it is measured on bi-polar scales and each individual can move along these scales, even though they are predisposed to prefer one side of a scale more than the other.
 These scales mean nothing in isolation – they need to be combined to identify a whole personality.

-If one is an adherant of Carl Jung, the Swiss psychologist, they would agree that it does not matter where a person is positioned on these scales against a normed sample – as according to Jung each person is unique.
-Of course we share the preferences and movements on the bi-polar scales with others in the population, although we will all use them in different degrees and at different times.
+If one is an adherent of Carl Jung, the Swiss psychologist, they would agree that it does not matter where a person is positioned on these scales against a normed sample – as according to Jung each person is unique.
+Of course, we share the preferences and movements on the bi-polar scales with others in the population, although we will all use them in different degrees and at different times.

-The Five Factors measure extraversion with no mention of introversion, however the assumption is if one has the trait of extraversion, they are not introverted.
+The Five Factors measure extraversion with no mention of introversion, however, the assumption is if one has the trait of extraversion, they are not introverted.
 The challenge with this is that the majority of people are close to the centre of the introversion/extraversion scale, and could behave in an introverted way one minute and be more extraverted in another.
-Again some of the characters speaking on the Child of our Time video also questioned this as they felt, even when admitting to being extraverted, that they enjoyed quiet down time when they did not want to be extraverted.
+Again some of the characters speaking on the Child of our Time video also questioned this as they felt, even when admitting to being extraverted, that they enjoyed quiet downtime when they did not want to be extraverted.
 Only those at the extreme ends of these scales would be easily recognised as one or the other.
 Jung referred to these as Attitudes, whereas the Big Five list them as traits.

 You may also enjoy reading about how we made a Personality Test that is easy to use.